 U.S.-DEMOCRATIC REPUBLIC OF THE CONGO RELATIONS

-Regional stability and security is dependent on durable peace in the D.R.C., as it is the largest country in sub-Saharan Africa, borders nine other nations, and is home to substantial natural resource wealth, including an estimated $25 trillion in mineral reserves.
-The country faces challenges, including inadequate infrastructure and human resources; the government’s inability to project authority across the sizable country; rampant corruption; a limited capacity to raise and manage revenues; outbreaks of Ebola, cholera, polio, and other health concerns; and presence of numerous armed groups, particularly in eastern D.R.C..
-The United Nations has maintained a peacekeeping presence in the D.R.C. for 23 of the 58 years since the country’s independence in 1960.
-The mandate for the UN’s current peacekeeping mission, MONUSCO, was renewed in March 2018 with a troop ceiling of 16,215 military personnel.
+Regional stability and security is dependent on durable peace in the DRC, as it is the largest country in sub-Saharan Africa, borders nine other nations, and is home to substantial natural resource wealth, including an estimated $25 trillion in mineral reserves.
+The UN has maintained a peacekeeping presence in the DRC for 24 of the 59 years since the country’s independence in 1960, MONUSCO.
+MONUSCO’s mandate was renewed on December 19, 2019, charging the mission with protecting civilians, supporting stabilization efforts, and strengthening state institutions.

 U.S. Assistance to the Democratic Republic of the Congo